Teemu Henritius

 Teemu Henritius (born April 20, 1993) is a Finnish ice hockey player.
-His is currently playing with Sport in the Finnish SM-liiga.
+He is currently playing with Jokerit in the Finnish Mestis.

 Henritius made his SM-liiga debut playing with Jokerit during the 2011–12 SM-liiga season.

+After playing one season with Sport and seven seasons with Jukurit in the Liiga and one season with the DEL2 side Lausitzer Füchse, Henritius returns to Jokerit for the 2023-24 Mestis season.